textileio/js-powergate-client/README.md

   // retrieve data stored in the user by cid const bytes = await pow.data.get(cid)

-  // send FIL from an address managed by your user to any other address await pow.wallet.sendFil(addressesList[0].address, "<some other address>", BigInt(1000)) }
+  // send FIL from an address managed by the user to any other address await pow.wallet.sendFil(addressesList[0].address, "<some other address>", BigInt(1000)) }
 ```